fabric8io/fabric8/quickstarts/beginner/camel-log/README.md

 1. Login the web console
 1. Click the Runtime button in the navigation bar
 1. Select the `mychild` container in the containers list, and click the *open* button right next to the container name.
 1. A new window opens and connects to the container.
-Click the *Camel* button in the navigation bar.
+Click the *Log* button in the navigation bar.
-1. In the Camel tree, expand the `Endpoints` tree, and select the first node, which is `file://work/cbr/input`, and click the *Send* button in the sub navigation bar.
-1. Click the *Choose* button and mark [x] for the five `data/order1.xml` ... `data/order5.xml` files.
-1. Click the *Send 5 files* button in the top right corner
-1. In the Camel tree, expand the `Routes` node, and select the first node, which is the `cbr-route` route.
-And click the *Diagram* button to see a visual representation of the route.
+1. You can also click the *Camel* button in the top navigation bar, to see information about the Camel application.
+For example in the Camel tree, select the Camel route `log-example-context`, and click the *Diagram* button in the sub navigation bar, to see a visual representation of the Camel route.
-1. Notice the numbers in the diagram, which illustrate that 5 messages has been processed, of which 2 were from UK, 2 from US, and 1 others.
-1. You can click the *Log* button the navigation bar to see the business logging.

 ## Undeploy this example